Azure/azure-rest-api-specs/documentation/openapi-authoring-automated-guidelines.md

 **Description**: A parameter must have 'description' property.

-**Why the rule is important**: This will ensure that the parameter is well documented.
+**Why the rule is important**: Appropriate documentation could not be generated without the 'description' property.

 **How to fix the violation**: For each parameter, provide a 'description' property.